antrup/Philosophers/README.md

 # Philosophers
-Implementation of the Dining Philosopher Problem in C using threads and mutexes (/philo) and v (/philo_bonus)
+Implementation of the Dining Philosopher Problem in C using threads and mutexes (/philo) and processes and semaphore (/philo_bonus)

 ### Build
 - Version based on threads and mutexes: